dzek69/bottom-line/README.md

 - `pull` - remove values from an array (by mutating)
 - `remove` - remove values from an array (by mutating) using predicate function and return removed values
 - `sortBy` - sort an array by given property (create callback function for `Array.prototype.sort`)
+- `unique` - get unique values from an array

 ### Object related
 - `isPlainObject` - check if given value is a plain object